 - Click the “Colorize” button in the upper left corner of the map to color in the ZIP Code areas (especially useful in busy metro areas)

-- Optionally, check the “Also show US city limits” checkbox in the lower left corner of the map to
+- Optionally, check the “Show US city limits” checkbox in the lower left corner of the map to

 - Click the ◉ button in the upper right corner of the map to use your current location.
 Click the ◉ button again to automatically update your location every 1, 5 or 10 minutes (Monthly Contributors also get an option to update every several seconds). †